 Lax offboarding policies can lead to data being maliciously or inadvertently exposed, or even unauthorized access to physical controls.
 Last year, Block revealed that a former employee used their existing access to its Cash App product in order to download customers’ personal information.
 And in 2019, a former employee of a Kansas-based water facility, Wyatt Travnichek, was able to remotely log into the plant’s computer system without authorization, and tamper with its disinfectant levels.
 The incident occurred two months after Travnichek’s employment at the water plant had ended; however, the water district used a shared passcode to allow remote access to the plant’s software, according to reports.

 Despite these risks, offboarding involves much more than simply removing or undoing what was done to onboard an employee, said Timothy Morris, chief security advisor at Tanium.
 Many workers are tied to a tangle of different permission settings and accesses that are becoming harder for businesses to track.
-Access to shared folders, files, corporate accounts and cloud services needs to be revoked, Microsoft Entra ID accounts disabled and deleted and shared passwords reset.
+Access to shared folders, files, corporate accounts and cloud services needs to be revoked, Active Directory accounts disabled and deleted and shared passwords reset.